thepika206/sales-tracker/readme.md

 - Status-based workflow

 ### Accessibility Considerations
-- Mobile friendly design (Responsive layout
+- Mobile friendly design (Responsive layout)
 - Accesible contrast on text
 - Text labels on all buttons and inputs

 # Future Plans (Ice Box)
-- As a Sales Agent, I associate Leads with Sources so that I know where my sales are coming from
+- As a Sales Agent, I want to associate Leads with Sources so that I know where my sales are coming from
 - As a Sales Agent, I want an API for lead creation so that external systems can insert Leads into my system programatically.

 # About the Developer